Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Transition to the Field's Momentum Representation

-The deduction of the correct field equation for the tensor field exhibits the equivalence between the Lagrangian and the multisymplectic Hamiltonian formalisms to describe this system, yet let us proceed to show explicitly that such equivalence is preserved in the momentum representation.
-To this end, we firstly note that from the method of Green's functions, the retarded solution of the field equation can be expressed as
+The deduction of the correct field equation for the tensor field shows the equivalence between the Lagrangian and the multisymplectic descriptions of systems at the level of the dynamics.
+Let us now go beyond the basic framework of the MHF by transitioning the above description to the momentum space of the field.
+Hence, we firstly note that from the method of Green's functions, the retarded solution of the field equation can be expressed as